kwezetsky/corvus-tech-database/1) General/i) Information.md

 The Founder is the creator and owner of the Corvus Technologies group and game, and has the highest authority.

 ### Board of Directors
-The BoD is comprised of the Directors of each department within the group.
-Directors have the highest administrative authority over company personnel in general, second only to the Founder.
+The BoD is comprised of the company's Directors who have the highest administrative authority over company personnel in general, second only to the Founder.
 Directors additionaly have full authority over administrative matters within the department they direct.
-However, Directors are not the 1st-in-command over departmental operations, as said duty is left to C-O personnel.
+It is possible for a Director to direct more than 1 department.

 ### Clearance-O
-C-O personnel, otherwise known as Overseers, are the 1sts-in-command of a department and its operations.
+C-O personnel, otherwise known as Overseers, are the 1sts-in-command of a department.
+They are in charge of all departmental operations within the department they oversee.

 ### Clearance-A
 C-A personnel are the 2nds-in-command of all departmental operations within their respective department.
+They serve as the right hand of their department's Overseer.

 ### Clearance-4
-C-4 personnel are the heads of departmental Medium Command.
+C-4 personnel are the heads of departmental Medium Command, and are also responsible for selecting and training C-3 personnel.

 ### Clearance-3
-C-3 personnel are the main members of their department's Medium Command.
+C-3 personnel are senior employees and usually make up the majority of their department's Medium Command.

 ### Clearance-2
 C-2 personnel are standard company personnel that have passed probation and make up the main workforce of the company.